10 Cheapest and Most Affordable Universities in Germany

 Humboldt University of Berlin

-Established in 1801, Humboldt University of Berlin is a public research university that started with four faculties medicine, law, theology, and philosophy.
-Currently, the Humboldt University of Berlin offers 189-degree courses in various fields of education like agriculture, biology, biophysics, business, chemistry, computer science, mathematics, economics, horticulture, theology, management, psychology, medicine, social sciences, and sports.
+Humboldt University of Berlin is a public research university.
+It started with four faculties: medicine, law, theology, and philosophy.
+The university is currently offering 189-degree courses in various fields of education like agriculture, biology, biophysics, business, chemistry, computer science, mathematics, economics, horticulture, theology, management, psychology, medicine, social sciences, and sports.
 Readers would be thrilled to know that, Albert Einstein - Theoretical Physicist and Karl Marx - Philosopher, Political Theorist, and Socialist Revolutionary are among the most renowned alumni of this age-old university.
 Read: Humboldt University of Berlin (Germany) Courses & Fees

 University of Bremen

-Established in 1971, the University of Bremen is an open research university known to be under the Institutional Strategies category.
-The curriculum of the university includes 12 faculties.
+The University of Bremen is an open research university known to be under the Institutional Strategies category.
+It includes 12 faculties.
 Some of them are the Faculty of Electrical Engineering, Faculty of Mathematics and Computer Science, Faculty of Biology & Chemistry, Faculty of Production Engineering, Faculty of Law, Faculty of Health Sciences, and Faculty of Cultural Studies.
 The courses are taught by experienced faculty members.
 Read: University of Bremen (Germany) Courses & Fees

 University of Cologne